 - Gift cash or write a check to RCC EFI and drop if off upstairs at the Chinn House, to Room 131-B at GC, or by interoffice to Sharon Drotleff.

-- You can name RCC as a beneficiary of a trust
+- a beneficiary of a trust

 Skillful use of current or deferred charitable gift plans makes it possible to reduce the cost of passing property to others.
 Through creative planned gifts you may protect your own financial security and economic freedom, provide income for your survivors (securing their economic future), avoid probate, and receive significant tax benefits.